spacelift-io/user-documentation/docs/concepts/run/task.md

 ## The purpose of tasks

 The main purpose of task is to perform arbitrary changes to your infrastructure in a coordinated, safe and audited way.
-Tasks allow ultimate flexibility and can be used to check the environment (see the humble `ls -la` on the above screenshot), perform benign read-only operations like [showing parts of the Terraform state](https://www.terraform.io/docs/commands/state/show.html), or even make changes to the state itself, like [tainting a resource](https://www.terraform.io/docs/commands/taint.html).\
+Tasks allow ultimate flexibility and can be used to check the environment (see the humble `ls -la` on the above screenshot), perform benign read-only operations like [showing parts of the Terraform state](https://www.terraform.io/docs/commands/state/show.html){: rel="nofollow"}, or even make changes to the state itself, like [tainting a resource](https://www.terraform.io/docs/commands/taint.html){: rel="nofollow"}.
-\

 Given that thanks to the [Docker integration](../../integrations/docker.md) you have full control over the execution environment of your workloads, there's hardly a limit to what you can do.

 !!! danger